Change Started

 We don’t really need to explain Mohandas Gandhi’s contribution to India’s independence struggle.
-Thousands of books are already written and many documentaries and films have covered his role in great detail.
+Thousands of books have already been written, and many documentaries and films have covered his role in great detail.

-But, seldom do we realize, and rarely do people know that he had said, “Sanitation is more important than independence.”
+But, seldom do we realise, and rarely do people know that he had said, “Sanitation is more important than independence.”

-Let us look at some of Gandhi’s experiences with issues related to sanitation and cleanliness.
+Let us examine some of Gandhi’s experiences with issues related to sanitation and hygiene.

 Here are a few stories from Gandhi’s life on Cleanliness and Sanitation